gillian-guide/gillian-guide.github.io/docs/ru/extras/mods.md

 Thanks for using **my** guide for modding GTA IV!

 I sincerely hope that I have helped you achieve the perfect state of the game.
-This guide takes some time to maintain, and it couldn't have been done without all the great mods, so please consider [chipping in for some authors](../../resources/credits.md).
+This guide takes some time to maintain, and it couldn't have been done without all the great mods, so please consider chipping in for some authors: [Credits](../../resources/credits.md).

+If you want more guides or modpacks like that, check out [Similar Guides & Resources](../../resources/similar-guides-modpacks.md).

 ---